How to Weld Cast Iron with a MIG Welder

 Introduction

-• Common welding issues and their solutions
+• Common welding problems and how to fix them

 • Step-by-step instructions for performing the weld